summermengarelli/gathering-data-web/sections/SWAPI.md

 ## The Star Wars API

 The Star Wars API, or [SWAPI](https://swapi.dev/about), is "the world's first quantified and programmatically-formatted set of Star Wars data."
-It provides several endpoints to access data about the Star Wars movies, including People, Films, Species, Starships, Vehicles and Planets—and that data is provided in JSON format.
+It provides several endpoints, or points of entry, to access data about the Star Wars movies, including People, Films, Species, Starships, Vehicles and Planets—and that data is provided in JSON format.

 Here are several of the SWAPI endpoints:
 + **Species**: [https://swapi.dev/api/species/](https://swapi.dev/api/species/)